42nd Parliament of Ontario: New Progressive Conservative ministry

+Philips's tenure at the Treasury was short however.
+He was forced to resigned following criticism of his international vacations during the COVID pandemic, and was replaced by Peter Bethlenfalvy in early 2021. a major shuffle in June 2021 saw the ousting of five veteran caucus members: Ernie Hardeman (first elected 1995), John Yakabuski, Laurie Scott, (both first elected in 2003) Jeff Yurek and Bill Walker (both first elected 2011); and the entrance of six new ministers.
+With the departure of Hardeman, the Ford ministry no longer had any incumbent minister who had served in previous PC ministries.
+The exit of these veterans left Lisa MacLeod and Christ Elliott as the most senior caucus members in cabinet.
+The shuffle brought the cabinet to twenty-nine members, just one member less than the peak of the Wynne ministry Ford criticized much about.
+(Note: The Wynne ministry consisted of 30 members from June to December 2016.)

+While cabinet only grew by one overall, this shuffle made great stride in addressing the underrepresentation of women and visible minorities in cabinet.
+The number of women increased to ten (34.5%, surpassed 32.4% presence in PC caucus) and the number of racialized persons tripled to six (20.7%, only slightly lower than 23.9% presence in the PC caucus).
+It also meant that 43.5% of the PC members who were women, and 35.3% of the PC members who were visible minorities were in cabinet, compare to 40.8% of all PC caucus members being in cabinet.

 First session

 2018-19

-The first session of the 42nd Parliament began on July 11, 2018, with the Speech from the Throne delivered by Lieutenant Governor Dowdeswell on behalf of the Premier Ford and the Progressive Conservative government.
+The first session of the 42nd Parliament began on July 11, 2018, with the Speech from the Throne delivered by Lieutenant Governor Dowdeswell.
 In the summer session two bills were adopted.
 The first bill, adopted by the Parliament on July 26, was the Urgent Priorities Act (Bill 2) which enacted back-to-work legislation to end strike action at York University, canceled the White Pines wind project, and required Hydro One create new compensation packages for their chief executive officer and board of directors which would be subject to government approval.
-The second bill, titled Better Local Government Act, 2018 (Bill 5) removed the City of Toronto's powers to determine the composition of City Council and the division of the City into wards and replaced it with a requirement that the City's wards follow the provincial riding boundaries, as well as eliminate elected chair positions in the regions of Peel, York, Niagara and Muskoka, in favour of appointed positions — all applicable to the 2018 municipal elections.
+The second bill, titled Better Local Government Act, 2018 (Bill 5) removed the City of Toronto's powers to determine the composition of City Council and the division of the City into wards and replaced it with a requirement that the city's wards follow the provincial riding boundaries, as well as eliminate elected chair positions in the regions of Peel, York, Niagara and Muskoka, in favour of appointed positions — all applicable to the 2018 municipal elections.